 Last Night in Soho is part psychological thriller, part coming-of-age story, part terrifying horror film with timely social commentary, and part ode to a specific time and place that lives within many of us.
 Whether you’re a fan of Edgar Wright‘s directing style or you’re looking for a well-crafted, genre-defying movie that has something to say, you won’t be disappointed by Night in Soho, a film that will defy your expectations right till the very end, making you think about your own memories and demons while enthralling you with impressive technical execution and an utterly unique story that will stay with you long after the credits roll.
 Not to be missed.

-Last Night in Soho premiered at the 2021 Venice Film Festival on September 4, 2019.
-The film will be released by Focus Features on October 29.
+Last Night in Soho premiered at the 2021 Venice Film Festival on September 4, 2021.
+The film was released by Focus Features on October 29, and is now available to watch on digital and on demand.

 Don’t miss our monthly updates with film news, movie-inspired recipes and exclusive content!
 You’ll only hear from us once a month. #nospam